cardano-foundation/CIPs/CIP-0118/README-nested.md

 it will engage with.
 There is no guarantee that every unbalanced transaction will eventually be balanced by a subsequent incoming one, so each service will have to solve this problem for themselves, probably using an appropriate filter.

+#### Batch Observers

+A service processing underspecified transactions (such as the Babel service) may accept incoming transactions that contain non-empty `requiredObservers`.
+This means this service must construct batches containing these transactions and also satisfy the batch-level constraints imposed by the scripts specified in their `requiredObservers` in order to create valid batches.

+An additional high-level language may be beneficial to specify what the batch observer scripts actually require of the batch, as Plutus script constraints may be difficult to work with directly.

 #### Light Client Service